christianp86/ui5-webcomponents-pure-js/blog-series/part-1/ui5-webcomponents-wo-frk/readme.md

 **YAAAAYYYY** it actually works :sparkles: :relieved:

 Of course this code is not perfect (we do not catch any potential errors, we can click the button multiple times, ...) but it works for now.
 I am quite happy with the result but there is always way for improvement.
 We create HTML elements using JavaScript and if we would add more logic we might end up in a mess.
-(Peter Muessig pointed that outand provided some tips how to improve the app.
+(Peter Muessig pointed that out and provided some tips how to improve the app.
 Thx again Peter :wink:)

 Let's quickly summarize what we learned on our little journey with UI5 Web Components
  * How to install UI5 Web Components